- GE CLAS Core courses and earning a degree

 Placement test scores by themselves do not result in earned credit hours or in a waiver of the World Languages General Education requirement.

 Students cannot choose the Pass/Non-pass (P/N) option for any courses that they are taking to satisfy GE CLAS Core requirements.
-(A student can choose the P/N grading option for a Core course if taking it as an elective; the credit earned, however, will not be applied to the Core requirements.)
+A student may choose the P/N grading option for a Core course if taking it as an elective; the credit earned, however, will not be applied to the Core requirements.
+Courses with S/F or S/U grading that are approved for Core status by the College may be used to satisfy Core requirements.
+Note: Special P/N course policies applied for the spring 2020 semester only.
+See https://clas.uiowa.edu/students/covid-19-updates-clas-students#pn for more information.

 Students may take a GE CLAS Core course and may use that course to satisfy both a General Education requirement and a requirement of a major, minor, or certificate.
 However, students may not use a single course to satisfy more than one GE CLAS Core requirement.

-If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by requesting Graduation Services to apply the course to the chosen area.
+If a student takes a course that is approved in more than one General Education requirement area, the student may choose which Core requirement the course will satisfy by contacting their advisor or sending a request to Graduation Services to apply the course to the chosen area.

 With the exception of the World Languages requirement, students may not use more than three courses from any one department to complete the GE CLAS Core requirements.